-What ingredients will I need to make these oat flour muffins?
+What ingredients will I need to make these cinnamon sugar oat flour muffins?

 - baking powder & baking soda

 - coconut sugar